scheinerman/Matroids.jl/README.md

 # Matroids

+A *matroid* is a mathematical structure that provides a generalization/abstraction of the notion of linear independence.
+Use of this module presumes familiarity with matroids.

 See [the documentation](https://docs.juliahub.com/General/Matroids/stable/) for information on how to use this module.
-Use of this module presumes familiarity with matroids.

 ## Quick Start
 * `M = Matroid(A)` for a matrix `A` creates the matroid based on the linear independent subsets of columns of `A`.
 * `M = Matroid(g)` for a graph `g` creates the matroid based on the acyclic subsets of the edges of `g`.